 I encourage you to use both Chrome and WordPress’ tools to really examine how your site behaves, and check if everything is in order.

 If your current theme doesn’t pass the mobile-friendliness test, unfortunately, there’s not much you can do without getting your hands dirty and going through a lot of source code.

 In an extreme scenario, you might have to pick another WordPress theme.
 After all, if a theme is not mobile-friendly approaching 2017, it doesn’t look good for its reputation.

 Don’t panic!
 You can still experiment with the following.
 There are two alternative paths you can take if you don’t want to change your theme:

 - Easy Google Fonts – This one I already mentioned earlier.
 You can use it to change your typography settings in order to make texts more readable on mobile.

-- Responsive Menu – It’ll help you fix your menus and make them mobile-friendly.
+- Responsive Menu – Helps you fix your menus and make them mobile-friendly.

-- Adaptive Images for WordPress – It’ll help you load your images more effectively on mobile.
+- Adaptive Images for WordPress – Helps you load your images more effectively on mobile.

 (b) Get a mobile plugin: